adityabhattad2021/Gender-Classification-from-Thermal-Faces/paper_v1.md

 #### 3.1.2 Charlotte-ThermalFace Dataset

 The Charlotte-ThermalFace Dataset comprises approximately 10,364 thermal facial images from 10 subjects, collected under varying conditions (e.g., distance, head position, temperature).
 This dataset was not specifically created for gender detection tasks, but we repurposed it for our gender classification research.
 Based on image characteristics, we infer that data acquisition likely employed a FLIR-based thermal imaging system.
-In contrast to the Tufts collection, the Charlotte dataset exhibits near-perfect gender balance with approximately 50% female and 50% male images.
+In contrast to the Tufts collection, the Charlotte dataset exhibits near-perfect gender balance with approximately 50.10% female and 49.90% male.
 This balanced distribution provided an advantageous counterpoint to the gender imbalance present in the Tufts dataset.

 (Example Images from charlotte dataset)